gridsome/gridsome.org/blog/2019-10-08-integrate-infinite-loading/index.md

 We've wrapped our `<infinite-loading>` component in Gridsome's `<ClientOnly>` tag to ensure this works correctly in the production build as well as local development.

-The slots included in the `<infinite-loading>` component as well as the `spinner` prop are optional.
+The slots included in the `<infinite-loading>` component, as well as the `spinner` prop, are optional.
 You can read more about those in the [API docs](https://peachscript.github.io/vue-infinite-loading/api/) for `vue-infinite-loading`.

 ## Transitions